silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/How_Tos/05_Simple_Contact_Form.md

 ```

-To create a form, we instanciate a `Form` object on a function on our page controller.
+To create a form, we instantiate a `Form` object on a function on our page controller.
 We'll call this function `Form()`.
 You're free to choose this name, but it's standard practice to name the function `Form()` if there's only a single form on the page.

 There's quite a bit in this function, so we'll step through one piece at a time.